pfragkiad/ParserTests/README.md

 ## The `appsettings.json` configuration file

 The `appsettings.json` configuration file is crucial, when the user wants to have precise control over the tokenizer and the logger as well.
 The library is configured to use Serilog for debugging and informational purposes.
-The Serilog section ([Serilog](https://github.com/serilog/serilog-settings-configuration) for more) typically can be configured to output to the Console and/or to an external file.
+The Serilog section (see [Serilog configuration](https://github.com/serilog/serilog-settings-configuration) for more) typically can be configured to output to the Console and/or to an external file.
 In order to show less messages in the case below, we can use `"Information"` instead of `"Debug"` for the `Console` output.
 The logger can be accessed via the `_logger` field in every `Parser` subclass, so we can output debug/informational/critical messages to the screen/to a file in a controlled manner.
 The `_logger` field is of type `ILogger`, so Serilog is not the only type of logger that can be used (although it is recommended).
 The tokenizer options include the following properties:
  - `caseSensitive` : if false, then the tokenizer/parser should be case insensitive
- - `tokenPatterns` : this includes the regular expression patterns for the identifiers (used to identify variable and function names as tokens) and the literals (used to identify all literal -typically numeric- values).
+ - `tokenPatterns` : this includes the regular expression patterns or simple string characters for identifying any token
+   - `identifier` : regular expression to identify variable and function names as tokens
+   - `literal` : regular expresssion to identify all literal -typically numeric- values
+   - `openParenthesis`, `closeParenthesis`, `argumentSeparator` : the characters which correspond to the parenthesis pair and the argument separator
+   - `unary` : the unary array defines all unary operators.
+The priority of unary operator priority is in general higher than the binary operators
+   - `operators` : the operators array defines all binary operators.
+All binary operators are left-to-right by default except if specified otherwise (just like the exponent operator (`'^'`)
+Operators with higher `priority` have higher precedence for the calculations.
+The priority is overriden as always via the use of parentheses, which are identified as defined above.

 ```json
 {